UVA-BezzoRobotics-AMRLab/multi_jackal_amcl/README.md

 Example launch files can be found in `multi_jackal_tutorials/launch`.
 Gazebo can be viewed with `gzclient` in another terminal.

-NOTE: rviz folder and config are included but Noetic's TF handling has been completely reworked, one robot can be visualized but multiple is not yet implemented
-TODO: fix TF tree and rviz
-# multi_jackal_amcl
+NOTE: rviz folder can visualize any number of robots